How to Install OpenJDK 25 on Debian 13, 12 and 11

 Install Eclipse Temurin 25 on Debian via Adoptium APT

-Eclipse Temurin builds from the Adoptium project work on all supported Debian releases, including Debian 13, 12, and 11.
-This method adds the Adoptium APT repository so future updates arrive through your regular apt upgrade workflow.
+Eclipse Temurin builds from the Adoptium project work on Debian 13 (trixie), Debian 12 (bookworm), and Debian 11 (bullseye).
+This method adds the Adoptium APT repository so future Java 25 updates arrive through your regular package workflow.

 Install Prerequisites for the Adoptium Repository

-The repository setup requires curl to download the GPG key and gpg to convert it into the binary format APT expects.
-Install both if they are not already present:
+The repository setup needs ca-certificates for HTTPS validation, curl to download the signing key, and gpg to convert that key into the binary format APT expects.
+Install them before creating the source file:

 Import the Adoptium GPG Key